Queries

 Changing the API name in the decorator and publishing a new tag will break the consumer.
 Only the latest published version of the query is supported.

-To allow consumers to upgrade at their convenience without breakage, you may wish to support multiple versions of the same API name.
-To do this, you will have to make a copy of the Query code in your repository and give it a different API name (eg getReschedulableAircraftCountV2).
+To allow consumers to upgrade at their convenience without breaking changes, you can support multiple versions of the same API name.
+To do this, you must make a copy of the query code in your repository and give it a different API name, for example getReschedulableAircraftCountV2.

 Search and view queries